Warning: Your session is about to expire due to inactivity.

 Consider including images of people that reflect your target demographic while also evoking the emotion you want your audience to have when taking you up on your offer.

-For example, if you’re promoting your real estate business and your target audience is potential first-time home buyers, include an image of a happy couple, who just bought their first home.
-If you’re promoting your family-style restaurant, include an image of a family enjoying your amazing dishes together.
+For example, if you're promoting your real estate business and your target audience is potential first-time home buyers, include an image of a happy couple who just bought their first home.
+If you're promoting your family-style restaurant, include a photo of a family enjoying your amazing dishes together.

-While the perfect headline, subheading, and imagery are incredibly important, you can’t forget about the copy.
-The copy of your postcard needs to give enough details to add context to your marketing message but it also needs to be short and concise so there isn’t too much information on your postcard.
+The copy of your postcard needs to give enough details to add context to your marketing message and be short and concise so there isn't too much information on your postcard.

-If you're reaching out to customers within your CRM or marketing automation platform, it’s a good idea to include a more personal message that includes the “to” and “from” lines.
-If you’re promoting a new product, service, or sale, give a quick detailed overview of the benefits your audience will gain if they take you up on your offer.
-Additionally, if you are introducing your brand to a new audience, give a brief story about who your business is and share with your audience that you care about what is important to them.
+Suppose you're reaching out to customers within your CRM or marketing automation platform, thanking them for their order.
+In that case, you might consider including a more personal message with the "to" and "from" lines.
+If you're promoting a new product, service, or sale, give a quick, detailed overview of the benefits your audience will gain if they take you up on your offer.
+Additionally, if you are introducing your brand to a new audience, give a brief glimpse into who your company is and what it offers.

 Include a Compelling Call to Action

-You want to make sure you include a single call to action or CTA that tells your audience exactly what they need to do.
-The goal for your call to action is for your audience to take action, so make sure your CTA is irresistible and direct.
+You want to include a single call to action or CTA that tells your audience exactly what they need to do.
+Your call to action aims for your audience to take action, so make sure your CTA is irresistible and direct.

-“Act now before it’s too late,” “learn more today” or “start your free trial now” are all straightforward messages that evoke a sense of urgency.
-Be sure that your postcard design also includes a unique URL, phone number, or QR code so your audience knows how to take action and that you direct them to the right place.
-For example, if you’re promoting your free trial for your company’s new service, you don’t want to direct your audience to your home page.
-Instead, include a URL that directs them to the sign-up page like www.yourwebsitename.com/freetrial.
-This will also help you easily track your direct mail responses.
+"Act now before it's too late," "Learn more today," or "Start your free trial now" are all straightforward messages that evoke a sense of urgency.
+Be sure that your postcard design also includes a unique URL, phone number, or QR code so your audience can quickly take action and so that you can track your direct mail responses.

 Personalize Your Message

-It’s been proven that when you personalize your marketing message to be tailor-made for each of your recipients, you gain 135% better results.
+It's been proven that when you personalize your marketing message to be tailor-made for each recipient, you gain 135% better results.

 Personalized printed materials.